-We the undersigned hereby certify the following with regards to our Audited Financial Report for the year ended 31st December, 2022 that:
+We the undersigned hereby certify the following with regards to our Audited Financial Report for the year ended 31st December, 2023 that:

-- a) We have reviewed the report; - b) To the best of our knowledge, the report does not contain; - I. Any untrue statement of a material fact, or - ii.
-Omit to state a material fact, which would make the statement, misleading in light of the circumstances under which such statement were made; - c) To the best of our knowledge, the financial statement and other financial information included in the report fairly present in all material respects the financial condition and results of operation of the company as of, and for the periods presented in the report. - d) We: - i. are responsible for establishing and maintaining internal controls - ii. have designed such internal controls to ensure that material information relating to the company and its consolidated subsidiary is made known to such officers by others within those entities particularly during the period in which the period reports are being prepared; - iii. have evaluated the effectiveness of the company's internal controls based on our evaluation as of that date; - e) We have disclosed to the auditors of the company and audit committee - i. all significant deficiencies in the design or operation of internal controls which would adversely affect the company's ability to record, process, summarize and report financial data and have identified for the company's auditors any material weakness in internal controls, and - ii. any fraud whether or not material, that involves management or other employees who have significant roles in the company's internal controls - f) We have identified in the report whether or not there were significant deficiencies and material weaknesses.
+- We have reviewed the report; - b) To the best of our knowledge, the report does not contain; - Any untrue statement of a material fact, or Omit to state a material fact, or - Omit to state a material fact, which would make the statement, misleading in light of the circumstances under which such statement were made; - c) To the best of our knowledge, the financial statement and other financial information included in the report fairly present in all material respects the financial condition and results of operation of the company as of, and for the periods presented in the report. - d) We: - i. are responsible for establishing and maintaining internal controls - have designed such internal controls to ensure that material information relating to the company and its consolidated subsidiary is made known to such officers by others within those entities particularly during the period in which the period reports are being prepared; - iii. have evaluated the effectiveness of the company's internal controls based on our evaluation as of that date; - e) We have disclosed to the auditors of the company and audit committee - i. all significant deficiencies in the design or operation of internal controls which would adversely affect the company's ability to record, process, summarize and report financial data and have identified for the company's auditors any material weakness in internal controls, and - ii. any fraud whether or not material, that involves management or other employees who have significant roles in the company's internal controls - f) We have identified in the report whether or not there were significant deficiencies and material weaknesses.

-Ayedun Fasina MANAGING DIRECTOR/CEO FRC/2013/1 CAN/00000004147
+Ayo Oluwasusi MANAGING DIRECTOR/CEO FRC/2022/PRO/IODN/003/568110